What Is Semaglutide?

 Semaglutide is a synthetic glucagon-like peptide-1 (GLP-1) receptor agonist with 94% structural homology to native human GLP-1.
 It features an aminoisobutyric acid (Aib) substitution at position 8 for DPP-4 resistance and a C18 fatty diacid chain linked via a spacer at Lys26, enabling non-covalent albumin binding that extends its half-life to approximately 7 days.[1][2]

-Beyond glycemic control and weight loss, research has identified cardiovascular risk reduction (20% MACE reduction in SELECT trial), renal protection (slowed kidney disease progression in FLOW trial), and emerging signals in MASH/NASH, Alzheimer's disease, addiction, and obstructive sleep apnea.[5][6][7]
+Beyond glycemic control and weight loss, research has investigated cardiovascular outcomes (SELECT trial), renal endpoints (FLOW trial), and emerging signals in MASH/NASH, Alzheimer's disease, addiction, and obstructive sleep apnea in research settings.[5][6][7]

 References